 Our intellectual property, including our license agreements and other agreements that establish our ownership rights and maintain the confidentiality of our intellectual property, are of great value.
 We rely on a combination of trade secret, copyright, trademark, patent and other proprietary rights laws to protect our rights to valuable intellectual property related to our brands.
 From time to time, third parties have challenged, and may in the future try to challenge, our ownership of our intellectual property.
 In addition, our business is subject to the risk of third parties counterfeiting our products or infringing on our intellectual property rights.
 We may need to resort to litigation to protect our intellectual property rights, which could result in substantial costs and diversion of resources.
 Our failure to protect our intellectual property rights could harm our business and competitive position.
 Much of our intellectual property has been internally developed and has no carrying value on our balance sheet.
-However, as of March 29, 2009, we had \$548.5 million of acquired product and licensing rights included in other assets on our balance sheet.
+However, as of December 27, 2009, we had \$554.6 million of acquired product and licensing rights included in other assets on our balance sheet.
 Declines in the profitability of the acquired brands or licensed products may impact our ability to recover the carrying value of the related assets and could result in an impairment charge.
 Reduction in our net earnings caused by impairment charges could harm our financial results.

-We may not realize the anticipated benefits of future acquisitions or those benefits may be delayed or reduced in their realization.
+We may not realize the anticipated benefits of acquisitions or investments in joint ventures, or those benefits may be delayed or reduced in their realization.

 Acquisitions have been a significant part of our historical growth and have enabled us to further broaden and diversify our product offerings.
-In making acquisitions or investments in other entities, we target companies that we believe offer attractive family entertainment products or the ability for us to leverage our entertainment offerings and allow consumers to experience our entertainment offerings in a broader array of media.
-However, we cannot be certain that the products of companies we may acquire, or acquire an interest in, in the future will achieve or maintain popularity with consumers or that any such acquired companies, or companies which we invest in, will allow us to broaden consumer experience and enjoyment of our brands or more effectively market our products.
+In making acquisitions, we target companies that we believe offer attractive family entertainment products or the ability for us to leverage our entertainment offerings.
+In the case of our joint venture with Discovery, we looked to partner with a company that has shown the ability to establish and operate compelling entertainment channels.
+However, we cannot be certain that the products of companies we may acquire, or acquire an interest in, in the future will achieve or maintain popularity with consumers or that any such acquired companies, or investments will allow us to more effectively market our products.
 In some cases, we expect that the integration of the companies that we acquire into our operations will create production, marketing and other operating synergies which will produce greater revenue growth and profitability and, where applicable, cost savings, operating efficiencies and other advantages.
 However, we cannot be certain that these synergies, efficiencies and cost savings will be realized.
 Even if achieved, these benefits may be delayed or reduced in their realization.
 In other cases, we acquire companies that we believe have strong and creative management, in which case we plan to operate them more autonomously rather than fully integrating them into our operations.
 We cannot be certain that the key talented individuals at these companies will continue to work for us after the acquisition or that they will develop popular and profitable products or services in the future.